-By using a secondary data center, end users can log in and use applications with no downtime.
-A secondary data center also allows administrators the ability to upgrade VMware Identity Manager to the next version without any downtime.
-See Upgrading VMware Identity Manager with No Downtime.
+By using a secondary data center, end users can log in and use applications with minimal downtime.
+A secondary data center also allows administrators the ability to upgrade VMware Identity Manager to the next version with minimal downtime.
+See Upgrading VMware Identity Manager with Minimal Downtime.

 A typical deployment using a secondary data center is shown here.

 Follow these guidelines for a multi-data center deployment.